snackk/FrontierAPI/README.md

 # FrontierAPI
-A Microservices aware consitency API for Java.
+A Microservices aware consistency API for Java.